Here are some common questions we get about FamilySearch partnerships. We hope the answers are helpful to you.

 Why does FamilySearch have partnerships with for-profit companies?

 An important goal for FamilySearch is to make it easier and quicker for people everywhere to discover and share their family history.
 Our partnerships put valuable family tree and historical record collections within reach of a wider audience.
 FamilySearch members benefit from our partners’ unique technologies.

 - American Ancestors

-FamilySearch also works with various solution providers who offer a range of services and technologies that can assist in your family history work.
-You can find a complete list of partners and solution providers in our Solutions Gallery.
+FamilySearch also works with various organizations who offer a range of services and technologies that can help your family history work.
+You can find a complete list of partners and others in our Solutions Gallery.

 Are FamilySearch, MyHeritage, Findmypast, and Ancestry owned by the same company?

 No, FamilySearch is a service of The Church of Jesus Christ of Latter-day Saints.
 MyHeritage, Findmypast, and Ancestry are each separate companies.

 Will FamilySearch require a paid subscription in the future?